Ashok Vaswani: Education

 Vaswani completed his under graduation with a BCom degree in Economics, and Accountancy from the Sydenham College of Commerce and Economics of Bombay University.
 He completed his chartered accountancy degree (CA) from Institute of Chartered Accountants of India and Company Secretary (CS) from Institute of Company Secretaries of India.

 He completed his Executive Education (Exec.) from Stanford Graduate School of Business in California, USA.

 Career

-Ashok spent twenty years with Citigroup starting in India and then moved to Barclays.
+Vaswani spent twenty years with Citigroup starting in India and then moved to Barclays.

 At Barclays Bank, UK, he worked as CEO of the Global Consumer, Private, Corporate and Payments businesses of the bank.
 He has also worked as a member of the group executive committee.
 Vaswani served as the president of Pagaya Technologies from July 2022 to January 2024.

 In 2024, he joined as CEO for Kotak Mahindra Bank, India.

 Personal life

-Vaswani is married to Veena and they have one daughter, He currently lives in New York City.
+Vaswani is married to Veena and they have one daughter, who double majored in Economics and Psychology at Columbia University as summa cum laude and did her MBA at Harvard.